 What did people eat in the Middle Ages?

-Medieval cuisine is as fascinating as it is perplexing.
-Between spice-filled banquets and frugal peasant meals, we often get lost in idealized images.
-However, thanks to culinary manuscripts, accounting archives, archaeological excavations, and period treatises, we can now reliably reconstruct the foods consumed in the Middle Ages, between the 13th and 15th centuries.
+Medieval cuisine is as fascinating as it is bewildering.
+Between lavish, spice-laden banquets and frugal peasant meals, it's easy to get lost in romanticized images.
+However, thanks to culinary manuscripts, accounting archives, archaeological digs, and period treatises, we can now reliably reconstruct the foods consumed in the Middle Ages, between the 13th and 15th centuries.

 Here is a summary of medieval eating habits, focusing on France and neighboring regions.